nmarkoski/stratostream/README.md

 ## Legal Disclaimer

-This project is an unofficial alternative Spotify front-end intended for personal use only.

-It is not affiliated with or endorsed by Spotify AB in any way.
+This project is an unofficial alternative Spotify front-end intended for personal use only and is not affiliated with or endorsed by Spotify AB in any way.